With theLayers tool on the Designer toolbar, you can add and configure content in your scene. In Layers , you can do the following:

 Ungroup the layers.

-Counts and Amounts slider considerations
+Counts and Amounts style slider considerations

-The style slider contains three components: slider, histogram, and minimum and maximum values.
+In Counts and Amounts styles, the style slider contains three components: slider, histogram, and minimum and maximum values.
 Based on the main attribute chosen, Scene Viewer automatically calculates the data distribution and other statistics.
 This positions the slider handles, generates a histogram, and determines the maximum and minimum values.
 Furthermore, the legend reflects the style slider colors and values.
 The following image shows the three components of the style slider and their relationship with the legend for USA Counties data:

 In the image, the UI items are as follows: